Sights and Places in Indonesia

 Tip: at the underground level of Malioboro Mall (Jl.
 Malioboro) you'll find an excellent Periplus bookshop with many English titles and foreign magazines and newspapers.

-Tip: check out the latest shopping mall: Ambarrukmo Plaza next to the former Ambarrukmo Hotel.
+Tip: check out the latest shopping malls: Ambarrukmo Plaza next to the recently renovated Royal Ambarrukmo Hotel and Hartono Mall at Ringroad Utara.

 Prambanan: The Hindu Prambanan temple complex is a UNESCO world cultural heritage site.
 Watch the Ramayana ballet performed at an open air theatre at the Prambanan temple at night.